 "That was different," he insisted and she laughed, sitting down on the porch steps.

 "When you met Morgan, you saw him kill what you thought was a man in street and I threatened to slice you up.
-You were tied to a bed, delirious, scared out of your mind – don't deny it! – and we were squatting in your neighbors home," she stated.
+You were tied to a bed, delirious, scared out of your mind – don't deny it!" she argued as he opened his mouth to do just that.
+"And we were squatting in your neighbors home," she finished.
 "What must've gone through your mind.
 Probably thought were a couple of crazed murderers on the run and you were next on our list."
 Rick laughed, taking off his hat and nodding his head as he sat next to her.

 He admitted, "Thought may have crossed my mind."